Kitware/trame/docs/content/docs/tutorial-html.md

 <p style="text-align:center;"><img src="../images/tutorial-light.jpg" alt="Light Mode" style="width: 45%; height: 45%"><img src="../images/tutorial-dark.jpg" alt="Dark Mode" style="width: 45%; height: 45%"></p>

 So with the `SinglePageLayout`, we could add UI elements to either the `toolbar`, `content`, or the `footer`.
-We'll limit ourself to the `toolbar`, but the proceedure is still the same.
+We'll limit ourself to the `toolbar`, but the procedure is still the same.
 Let us add to the right side of the `toolbar` a switch to toggle between light and dark mode of the application and a button to reset the view after panning and/or zooming.

 <p style="text-align:center;"><img src="../images/tutorial-buttons.jpg" alt="Light Mode" style="max-height: 40px;"></p>